 It’s time to plug Lucky Orange.

-This type of activity is extremely intentional as you must devote your time and attention to breaking into subjective research in search of .
+This type of activity is extremely intentional as you must devote your time and attention to breaking into subjective research in search of qualitative data.
 Making heatmap and recording analysis a weekly or monthly habit can pay dividends even with just one great optimization opportunity.